Blog>Trade>Makita vs DeWalt - which is best in 2025?

 For comfort and cleaner cuts, go for Makita.

-Makita vs DeWalt impact driver
+Makita vs DeWalt impact drivers

 In the impact driver stakes, Makita takes the lead over DeWalt in terms of RPM and impact rate, while the DeWalt has the edge in terms of torque.
 The Makita teams its power with a slightly lighter weight and more compact size, which makes for a potent package.